funvill/funvill.github.io/_posts/2008-11-08-how-to-movebackupload-a-svn-repository.md

 ---
-title: How to Move/Backup/Load a SVN repository
+title: "How to Move/Backup/Load a SVN repository"
 date: 2008-11-08 09:00:00
+categories:
-categories: Tips
+- Tips
+slug: how-to-movebackupload-a-svn-repository

 ---

 After the first time my computer crashed and i lost 3 months of work, I started religiously making backups of everything, dialy, weekly quarterly backups of all my data.
 Its become an obsession of mine, before I start a project I always make sure that there is a recovery procedure.

 For source code and documents I use a SVN repository (Rev 9000+ and counting).
 The SVN server is running on a local server that mirrors its self to an off site backup nightly.
 (Just in case my house burns down)